nguyenhuynhdat/ubuntu-openbox/lessons/m63-maintaining-your-ubuntu-os.md

 ```
 apt-get install baobab
 ```
-You should start it with root privilege for the most information.
+You should start it with root privilege to get the most information possible.
 ```
 gksu baobab
 ```